 Break clauses are common in commercial leases.
-The opportunity to end a business lease early is useful to both commercial tenants and landlords, but how the tenancy agreement is drafted can have an effect on whether you can actually exercise the break clause.
+The opportunity to end a business lease early is useful to both commercial tenants and landlords, but whether your break notice will be valid depends on whether you have strictly observed the break clause requirements.

 Here we’ll be covering:

-A break clause (when exercised) in a commercial lease can be included in a fixed-term lease allowing either the tenant or landlord to bring the lease to an end early.
-Sometimes leases include breaks for both the landlord and the tenant and have been included as part of the negotiations at the Heads of Terms stage.
+A break clause in a commercial lease can be included in a fixed-term lease allowing either the tenant or landlord to bring the lease to an end early.
+The terms of the break clause and who can exercise it, will depend on negotiations at the Heads of Terms stage.
 Sometimes the break clause is personal to the original landlord or the original tenant or both of them.

 Depending on how the lease has been drafted, the right to break the lease may: